 Prevention of menopause

 Menopause is a natural state of aging.
 Some women don’t have any issues with menopause, while others notice significant unpleasant symptoms.
 Outcomes of allopathic and alternative treatments vary from one woman to another.
-Menopause cannot be prevented, though some of those symptoms may be relieved by the remedies listed above.
+Menopause cannot be prevented, though the remedies listed above may relieve some of those symptoms.

 What natural remedies can I use to relieve menopause symptoms?

 Several natural remedies can help relieve menopause symptoms, including black cohosh, soy, flaxseed, red clover, and evening primrose oil.
 These remedies contain phytoestrogens, which mimic the effects of estrogen in the body and can help alleviate hot flashes, mood swings, and other symptoms of menopause.